vRaj-Ajmera/NemoKartAnalysis/README.md

 ### **Step 1: Running the Logger**
 - Run **gui_logger.py** for manual logging.
 - Run **gui_OCR_logger.py** for OCR-based logging.
 Drag and drop race result screenshots or paste them from the clipboard.
 Ensure relevant players, maps, and karts are pre-populated in the input files.
+- Run **gui_img_recognition_logger.py** for image recognition based logging.
+In addition to OCR, this logger is trained to recognize frequently used karts and populate them with 80% confidence. (work in progress)

 ### **Step 2: Analyze the Results**
 - After logging, run **analyze_all.py** to process the logged race results into structured analysis outputs.